-- any amendments thereto, except for claims relating to the pointing of a firearm by a CPD member, which may be the subject of litigation between the Parties.
-Other than the claims relating to this issue, this Agreement constitutes a full and complete settlement of any and all civil claims, known or unknown, the State may have, as of the Effective Date of this Agreement, against the City regarding any alleged pattern or practice of unconstitutional conduct, civil rights violations, or other unlawful conduct by the City as referenced in the DOJ Report, the PATF Report, or the Complaint. - 679.
-This Agreement was reached as a result of the authority granted to the State under the doctrine of parens patriae, the Illinois Human Rights Act, and pursuant to the State's proprietary interests under 42 U.S.C. § 1983, to seek declaratory or equitable relief to remedy a pattern or practice of conduct by law enforcement that deprives individuals of rights, privileges, or immunities secured by the Constitution or Illinois law. - 680.
+- 702. This Agreement resolves all claims in the State's Complaint filed in this case.
+This Agreement also constitutes a full and complete settlement of any and all civil claims, known or unknown, the State may have, as of the Effective Date of this Agreement, against the City regarding any alleged pattern or practice of unconstitutional conduct, civil rights violations, or other unlawful conduct by the City as referenced in the DOJ Report, the PATF Report, or the Complaint. - 703.
+This Agreement was reached as a result of the authority granted to the State under the doctrine of parens patriae, the Illinois Human Rights Act, and pursuant to the State's proprietary interests under 42 U.S.C. § 1983, to seek declaratory or equitable relief to remedy a pattern or practice of conduct by law enforcement that deprives individuals of rights, privileges, or immunities secured by the Constitution or Illinois law. - 704.
 This Agreement is binding upon all Parties hereto, by and through their officials, employees, agents, representatives, agencies, assigns, and successors.
-If the City establishes or reorganizes a government agency or entity whose function includes overseeing, regulating, investigating, or otherwise reviewing the operations of CPD or any aspect thereof, the City agrees to ensure that these functions and entities are consistent with the terms of this Agreement and will incorporate the terms of this Agreement into the oversight, regulatory, investigation, or review functions of the government agency or entity as necessary to ensure consistency.
+If the City establishes or reorganizes a government agency or entity whose function includes overseeing, regulating, investigating, or otherwise reviewing the operations of CPD or any aspect thereof, the City agrees to ensure that these functions and entities are consistent with the terms of this Agreement and will incorporate the terms of this Agreement into the oversight, regulatory, investigation, or review functions of the government agency or entity as necessary to ensure consistency. - 705.
+Nothing in this Agreement will in any way prevent or limit the City's right to adopt future measures that exceed or surpass the obligations contained herein, as long as the terms of this Agreement are satisfied. - 706.
+The City is responsible for providing necessary support and resources to CPD to enable CPD to fulfill its obligations under this Agreement.

-- 681. Nothing in this Agreement will in any way prevent or limit the City's right to adopt future measures that exceed or surpass the obligations contained herein, as long as the terms of this Agreement are satisfied. - 682.
-The City is responsible for providing necessary support and resources to CPD to enable CPD to fulfill its obligations under this Agreement. - Agreement for the purposes of any civil, criminal, or administrative action.
-The Parties agree that this Agreement is not, and shall not be construed as, an admission of liability by the City or CPD, or any of their departments, entities, agencies, officials, agents, or employees.
-Nothing in this Agreement shall be used by any third party to create, establish, or support a claim of liability by or against the City or the CPD or any of their officials, officers, agents or employees under any federal, state or municipal law, including, but not limited to, 42 U.S.C. § 1983, the U.S. Constitution, the Illinois Constitution, the Illinois Civil Rights Act of 2003, or the Illinois Human Rights Act. - 684.
+- Agreement for the purposes of any civil, criminal, or administrative action.
+The Parties agree that this Agreement is not, and will not be construed as, an admission of liability by the City or CPD, or any of their departments, entities, agencies, officials, agents, or employees.
+Nothing in this Agreement will be used by any third party to create, establish, or support a claim of liability by or against the City or the CPD or any of their officials, officers, agents or employees under any federal, state or municipal law, including, but not limited to, 42 U.S.C. § 1983, the U.S. Constitution, the Illinois Constitution, the Illinois Civil Rights Act of 2003, or the Illinois Human Rights Act. - 708.
 This Agreement is an integrated agreement.
 It contains the entire understanding and agreement of the Parties, and supersedes all prior agreements, understandings, negotiations, and discussion of the Parties, whether oral or written, relating to its contents.
 There are no other agreements, understandings, restrictions, representations, or warranties other than as set forth in this Agreement.
 No prior drafts or prior or contemporaneous communications, oral or written, will be relevant or admissible for purposes of determining the meaning of any provisions herein in any litigation or any other proceeding.